Deanwood Community Guide Real Estate An affordable neighborhood with a small-time feel

 History and Flavor

-Located in Northeast Washington DC, Deanwood is one of the Northeast’s oldest neighborhoods and is one of the oldest African-American suburbs in the District.
+In Northeast Washington DC, Deanwood is one of the Northeast’s oldest neighborhoods and one of the oldest African-American suburbs in the District.
 Early 20th Century wood-frame and brick-style homes and a lot of foliage give Deanwood a quaint small-town feel.

 Established in 1833 for slaveholder Levi Sheriff, a new railroad station constructed in 1871 created interest in the area.
 Sheriff’s daughters inherited the land and subdivided it to sell the lots as single-family homes.
 Deanwood attracted a diverse group of working-class people.

-By 1900, Deanwood was mostly an African-Amerian neighborhood.
-By the 1920s a development boom fostered by black architects helped make this a well-established urban neighborhood.
+By 1900, Deanwood was mainly an African-American neighborhood.
+By the 1920s, a development boom fostered by black architects helped make this a well-established urban neighborhood.

 Deanwood has been designated an Opportunity Zone, which provides tax incentives for new businesses and commercial project investments.

 Deanwood is served by two Metro stations: Deanwood at Polk Street NE and Minnesota Avenue NE.
 Several bus lines run through the neighborhood.
 Nannie Helen Burroughs Avenue and the Anacostia Freeway are the nearest significant thoroughfares.